 The HBI Scholar-in-Residence programs provide scholars, artists, writers and communal professionals the opportunity to be in residence at Brandeis University while working on significant projects in the field of Jewish women’s and gender studies.

 Scholars-in-Residence receive a monthly stipend and office space at the Brandeis University Women’s Studies Research Center.
 Applicants living outside the U.S. and those whose work has an international dimension are especially encouraged to apply.

 Scholars are invited to apply for residency at the HBI to carry out significant research and artistic projects in the field of Jewish women’s and gender studies.

 Residencies range from one month to the full academic semester.
 Scholars may begin the residency in August but should note that not all members of the Brandeis community will be available until the start of the academic year in September.

 The HBI-BGI Scholar-in-Residence program, a joint initiative of the Hadassah-Brandeis Institute and the Brandeis-Genesis Institute for Russian Jewry, provides scholars currently living in, or who have emigrated from, the Former Soviet Union with the opportunity to be in residence at Brandeis University while working on significant projects in the field of Jewish women’s and gender studies.

 Scholars from the FSU who are working on any aspect of Jewish women's and gender studies are invited to apply, regardless of gender and religion.
 Residencies are for a full semester (4 months).

-The 2013-2014 HBI-BGI Scholar-in-Residence program is supported by the Genesis Philanthropy Group, Barbara Resnek, and Arlene Kaufman.
+The 2014-2015 HBI-BGI Scholar-in-Residence program is made possible in part by a grant from the Genesis Philanthropy Group.

-Senior and junior scholars in the fields of education, pedagogy and sociology are invited to apply for this semester-long residency.
+Senior and junior scholars, and activists, in the fields of law, social science, and religious studies are eligible for this semester long residency.